StrongResearch/cycling_utils/README.md

 ### atomic saving

 If a process writing to a checkpoint (eg `latest.pt`) is interrupted, it can corrupt the file.
 If you try and resume from a corrupted checkpoint, this is going to fail your job, and you are going to have to go back to an earlier checkpoint, wasting time.
-To remedy this, you need to save in an atomic way - only making making sure the file is written if it suceeds.
+To remedy this, you need to save in an atomic way - making sure the checkpoint saves completely or not at all.
 For this, we provide a drop in replacement for `torch.save`:
 ```
 from cycling_utils import atomic_torch_save